atquya/Sportradar/README.md

 4. A summary of matches in progress ordered by their total score.
 The matches with the same total score is in returned ordered by the most recently started match in the scoreboard.

+Finally, In my understanding this is how the task could be completed as a simple library.